AdityaKumar80743/DSA-Practice/README.md

 - **Day 3**: Recursion is powerful but needs careful handling of base cases to avoid infinite loops.
 - **Day 4**: hashing can used to store frequencies, which can be used to compare the data and derive conclusions.
 - **Day 5**: time and space complexity are important to understand as we write codes. it helps in better efficiency and fast output
+- **Day 6**: using pointer are better than creating other arrays.
+- **Day 7**: there alwasy exist a better soluiton just have to try harder.

 ---